bwvdnbro/bwvdnbro.github.io/_posts/2019-04-07-task-based-parallelisation.markdown

 apparent.
 Early computers had a very small amount of RAM memory (which I will just refer to as *memory*) and you usually had to think very carefully about how to use this efficiently.
-When memory sizes started to go up (in line with, but slower than [Moore's law](https://en.wikipedia.org/wiki/Moore%27s_law), memory usage got cheaper and software started using the available memory more freely.
+When memory sizes started to go up (in line with - but slower than - [Moore's law](https://en.wikipedia.org/wiki/Moore%27s_law), memory usage got cheaper and software started using the available memory more freely.
 However, increasing memory sizes also led to a more complicated memory